mohsen-farahani/microservice-challange/README.md

 2pc or saga pattern

-I preferred the saga method
+I preferred the saga method.

 You can see my outline in the image below

 Patterns for distributed transactions within a microservices architecture